 There are 3 ways to get around Nusa Penida:

-2. By Rental Motorbike – If you are okay with renting a motorbike and driving the said bike on your own, I estimate it to cost about Rp 490,000 – 540,000 (US$34 – 37) per person to visit the island for a day trip.
+2. By Rental Motorbike – If you are okay with renting a motorbike and riding the bike on your own, I estimate it to cost about Rp 490,000 – 540,000 (US$34 – 37) per person to visit the island for a day trip.
 You can rent a motorbike right off the harbor, fuss-free.
 We got a bike literally within minutes of getting off the boat!
 Renting a bike costs you Rp 75,000 (US$5.25) a day, the same cost as Bali mainland.

 If you charter a private car, the total cost of the trip would then go up to Rp 650,000 – 760,000 (US$45 – $54) per person depending on how many people are in your group… which is about the cost of going on a tour!
 So, the price difference between going on your own via private car charter vs. going with a tour is not THAT much.